johngodley/search-regex/readme.txt

 * Set PHP 7.0 and WP 6.4 as the baseline.
 Plugin now uses WP supplied translations

 == Changelog ==

+= 3.2 - December 7th 2025 =
+* Variety of small fixes and improvements
+* Add WP CLI functions
+* Update for WordPress 6.9
+* Bump PHP minimum to 7.2

 = 3.1.2 - December 29th 2024 =
 * Fix crash when loading from a preset with an 'includes any'